tiagoprn/devops/ansible_playbooks/centos-7/README.md

 This setup does its best to provide security, logs and metrics monitoring.
 The following is provided:

 - Development tools (compilers, git, python pip and other dependencies to build packages)
-- auditd: useful for...
+- auditd rules: auditd is useful to monitor pretty much anything that happens on the linux kernel, prividing logs and watchs for interesting system calls (providing a hook into any system operation we could possibly want).
+It is also used as the logger for SELinux.
 - syslog-ng: log daemon, which centralizes logs from systemd, docker, auditd, fail2ban and the syslog logs into `/var/log/syslog-ng` as json files.
 - rclone: to backup data from/into S3-compatible storages.
-- suricata: an IDS, useful to report suspicious activity on the machine related to malware and other security threats.
+- suricata: an IDS, useful to report suspicious activity on the machine related to malware and other security threats (the idea is to scan against the most updated possible list of threats).
 - sysstat: to get performance metrics on a linux system
 - sysctl configuration for tuning kernel parameters
 - docker/portainer: docker daemon and a web UI to interact with it.